AMPHIBIOUS DESIGN STUDENT WORKSHOP

 Sneha Sumanth (CA)

-The cost of this conference will cover transportation from St. Jerome’s University on Waterloo Main Campus to the School of Architecture, a site visit, lunches, and an end-of-session dinner.
+The new, reduced cost of this workshop will cover a site visit, lunches, and an end-of-session dinner.
 Please note this does not cover the cost of accommodations.